silvacms/documentation/source/silva/test/silvatestcase.rst

 Silva Test Case
 ===============

-A Silva Test Case let your write test for Silva.
-It set up a Silva site which can used, and some convenient methods have been added on it.
+A Silva Test Case let your write tests for Silva.
+The class will set up a test Silva site for running your tests on.
+The class has many handy methods to manipulate the test site.

 .. module:: Products.Silva.tests.SilvaTestCase